andresromerodev/portfolio/pages/posts/containers-and-serverless.md

 ### function.Dockerfile

 The Dockerfile syntax used for packaging a function as a container image includes certain commands.
 These commands pull the container image versions of Lambda layers and subsequently copy them into the function image.
-The image containing the shared dependencies is sourced from the Elastic Container Registry (ECR), making the overall process quite efficient.
+The image containing the shared dependencies is sourced from the Elastic Container Registry (ECR), making the overall process more efficient.

 ```python
 # Replace 'accountid' with your own account